chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/grafx-genie/index.md

 ![image](action.png)

-You can now ask Genie to write the script for you.
+You can now ask GraFx Genie to write the script for you.

 Click on the GraFx Genie icon.